 Est. 1914 · National Historic Landmark (1989) · Oldest operating river steamboat in the United States · ASME Mechanical Engineering Landmark · Built by James Rees & Sons of Pittsburgh

 James Rees & Sons of Pittsburgh built the steel-hulled, steam-powered sternwheel packet Idlewild in 1914 for the West Memphis Packet Company.
 The vessel measured 191 feet long with a paddlewheel-driven Ohio River packet design and carried passengers, freight, and automobiles between Memphis and West Memphis from 1914 through the 1920s.
-Through the 1930s and 1940s she ran excursion service on the Mississippi, Ohio, and Illinois Rivers and was rebuilt and renamed Avalon in 1948 at the request of her then-captain, Ben Winters.
+Through the 1930s and 1940s she ran excursion service on the Mississippi, Ohio, and Illinois Rivers.
+According to Wikipedia's documented history, she was renamed Avalon in 1947 honoring the deathbed wish of her long-time captain, Master Ben Winters.

-In 1948 the vessel was the subject of a sheriff's raid in Louisville related to alleged illegal gambling machines aboard; according to Haunted Kentucky Road Trip and the AOL feature on the boat's haunted history, Captain Winters suffered a heart attack in the pilothouse during or immediately after the raid.
-He survived the immediate incident but died later of complications.
+The precise circumstances of Winters' death are documented in ghost-lore sources rather than in maritime records.
+Haunted Kentucky Road Trip and a widely circulated AOL feature describe a late-1940s sheriff's raid on the vessel related to alleged illegal gambling machines, during which Winters suffered a fatal heart attack in the pilothouse.
+Wikipedia records only that the 1947 renaming honored his dying wish; the raid account derives from paranormal-history coverage rather than contemporary newspaper archives.
 The boat continued in excursion service through the 1950s, was acquired at auction by Jefferson County government in 1962, and was renamed the Belle of Louisville.
 She entered her current life as a publicly-owned heritage riverboat operating from the downtown Louisville wharf.

 The Belle is a National Historic Landmark (1989), an ASME Mechanical Engineering Landmark, and the oldest operating river steamboat in the United States.
 She operates seasonal sightseeing cruises, dinner cruises, and special-event programming, and she is owned by Louisville Metro Government and managed by the Belle of Louisville Riverboats organization.
 The smaller riverboat Mary M. Miller (originally Missouri River Queen, built 1985) is operated alongside the Belle.